fpsvogel/fpsvogel.com/src/_posts/2025-02-10-favorite-apps-on-macos-linux-windows-ios-android.md

 ### Cross-platform

-- Firefox, though on iOS it is sadly inferior, with no extensions, no swipe to switch between tabs, and no way to send multiple tabs to another device.
+- Firefox, though on iOS it is sadly inferior.
+I can look past the missing UI conveniences that I'm used to from Firefox on Android, but I will forever mourn the fact that I can't use uBlock Origin on any browser on iOS <nobr>༼;´༎ຶ ۝ ༎ຶ༽</nobr>
 - Gmail
 - Spotify for podcasts
 - Dropbox for plain-text notes